 3. We need growth in diversity.

-The U.S. is projected to be a majority-minority nation for the first time by 2043 with no one particular minority group being the largest.
-Today, over 75% of nurses self-identify as Caucasian.
-Racially-diverse nurses are a tremendous asset to every health care facility because they bridge language and cultural gaps.
+The U.S. is projected to be a majority-minority nation for the first time by 2043, with no one particular minority group being the largest.
+Today, over 75% of nurses identify as white or Caucasian.
+Meanwhile, only 10% of RNs identify as Black or African American, 8.3% identify as Asian, and 4.8% identify as Hispanic or Latino, according to the publication Minority Nurse.
+A culturally diverse nursing workforce is essential to mirror the patient population adequately and help ensure competent patient care, as nurses also help bridge language and cultural gaps.

 The need for passionate nurses who are trained to meet the ever-evolving diverse health care needs is not going away anytime soon.
 You can be one of the nurses that save and impact patients’ lives.
 What role will you play in combating the nursing shortage?